Immune Mechanisms of Wound Healing

 The George Washington University

-Application Deadline Date: N/A
+Application Deadline Date: Open until filled.

 • Postdoctoral Position outside the NIH

 A highly motivated and enthusiastic post-doctoral fellow interested in using a combination of human tissues and animal models to study the mechanisms of wound healing is needed to support Dr. Shanmugam’s research program.
 Our work investigates the interplay of the host immune response and the wound bed micro biome in patients with chronic wounds.
 We believe in innovative, multi-disciplinary and question-driven science, and promote an atmosphere of open communication and collaboration inside and outside the lab.
 Graduate experience in one or more of the following is required (keratinocyte biology, human genetics, immunology, biochemistry, nude mouse models), but there will be numerous opportunities for training to complement current skills.
 A history of publication in keratinocyte or skin biology, immunology or human genetics is preferred.

 Familiarity with one or more of the following: keratinocyte biology, immunology, biochemistry, nude mouse xenograft models, human genetics.

 History of publication in wound healing, immunology or keratinocyte biology

 1. Plan and conduct research experiments, perform cell cultures, quantitative PCR, Western blot, animal surgeries.

 3. Collects and analyzes data

 4. Assures safe laboratory practice and cleanliness, supervises research assistants and students.

 Please submit application to Dr. Victoria Shanmugam on the George Washington University jobs website: https://www.gwu.jobs/postings/21895